BB-301/rust-iced-gif-maker/README.md

 ### Potential issue

 This project uses the [rfd](https://github.com/PolyMeilex/rfd) library to display native file picker dialogs.
 I noticed, on my development system (i.e. `macOS`), that running the application with `cargo run` or by simply executing the binary in a terminal (e.g. `./target/release/iced_gif_maker`) will cause `rfd` to crash the application when trying to trigger a dialog.
 On the other hand, no problem arises, for instance, when starting the application using the following syntaxes: `/bin/bash -c "cargo run --release"` or `env cargo run --release`.
-Launching the application from a shell script will also solve the problem.

-At this point, I'm not sure whether this is a permission issue, an environment issue, or something else, but, in the meantime, I recommend trying these workarounds if you face a similar issue when triggering dialogs.
+Launching the application from a shell script will also work fine.
+At this point, I have reasons to believe that this is a permission issue, but I need to research the problem further.
+So, in the meantime, I recommend trying these workarounds if you face a similar issue when triggering dialogs.
 If none of these workarounds work, please let me know by [opening an issue](https://github.com/BB-301/rust-iced-gif-maker/issues) and we'll try to figure this out together.

 ### Requirements

 * The `ffmpeg` binary must be available on your system's path.
   * Note that it is possible to use the `ICED_GIF_MAKER_FFMPEG_PATH` environment variable to specify the absolute location of the binary on the system if the binary is not on the path.
 See [Build and running - More options](#more-options) for an example.
   * If you need to download `FFmpeg`, please visit the official [FFmpeg download page](https://ffmpeg.org/download.html).
-  * NOTE: At the moment, the [rust-ffmpeg-gif-maker](https://github.com/BB-301/rust-ffmpeg-gif-maker/releases/tag/0.1.1) library has successfully been tested with `ffmpeg version 5.0-tessus` and `ffmpeg version 6.0-tessus` on `macOS`.
-So please feel free to let me know by [opening an issue](https://github.com/BB-301/rust-iced-gif-maker/issues) if you encounter any problems when trying to build and run on your system.
+  * NOTE: At the moment, the [rust-ffmpeg-gif-maker](https://github.com/BB-301/rust-ffmpeg-gif-maker/releases/tag/0.1.1) library has successfully been tested with `ffmpeg version 5.0-tessus` and `ffmpeg version 6.0-tessus` on `macOS`, as well as with version `ffmpeg version N-112483-gd799ad2404-20231020` on `Windows 11`.
+So please feel free to let me know by [opening an issue](https://github.com/BB-301/rust-iced-gif-maker/issues) if you encounter any problems when trying run the application on your system.

 ### Building and running